passbutler/passbutler-documentation/Documentation.md

 # Pass Butler documentation

-Pass Butler is a password manager which provides a private cloud solution to synchronize the user data to be able to use it on multiple devices easily.
-The user data is end-to-end (E2E) encrypted to ensure the data can't even read by server administrator.
-Additionally Pass Butler offers password sharing which means a user can grant access to selected passwords to other user on the server (e.g. to share Wifi passwords in a team).
-This involves techniques which will be documented in this file.
+Pass Butler is a password manager which features a private cloud solution to synchronize the user data to use it on multiple devices easily.
+All user data is end-to-end (E2E) encrypted to ensure the data can't even read by the server administrator.
+Additionally Pass Butler offers a password sharing which means a user can grant/revoke access to selected password items to other user on the server (e.g. to share Wifi passwords in a team).
+This involves technologies which will be documented here.

 ## Model entities